 Endometriosis is a common cause of pelvic pain, menstrual cramps, and also fertility problems.
 Endometriosis occurs when the inner lining of the uterus (the endometrium) flows backwards through the fallopian tubes and attaches to the inner organs of the pelvis.
-Once implanted, the endometrial tissue responds to your normal hormonal cycle, and may cause scarring and adhesions (attachments between internal organs which are not normally attached).
-Scarring in the pelvis is a major contributor to pelvic pain and menstrual cramps, and can also contribute to infertility.
+Once implanted, the endometrial tissue responds to your normal hormonal cycle, and may cause scarring and adhesions (attachments between internal organs that are not normally attached).

 Most women who have endometriosis are not aware that they have the condition.